 Repurchase – One of the benefits of the Cloud is to lower IT operating costs by outsourcing the maintenance of the environment to the Cloud provider.
 However, it is still the responsibility of the IT team to maintain the application’s functionality, stability, and health.
 So, a logical question to ask here is, “Can the application functionality be offloaded?”
 With the proliferation of SaaS providers, you may find a match for your internal IT applications such as a home-grown ticketing system.
 Replacing it by purchasing a COTS product or service is an alternative to migrating it to the cloud.
 Choosing the right product, contract negotiation, data migration, user training are considerations, but Repurchase may still be a worthy option for long-term planning.

 Rehost – An alternate term for Rehost is “lift & shift”.
 The latter term is the literal meaning to what is required to migrate an application to the cloud, i.e. move the server hosting the app to the cloud.
-With Rehost, there is no change to the application and poses minimum risk to the app.
+With Rehost as an app rationalization approach, there is no change to the application and poses minimum risk to the app.
 Then why isn’t this the default mode of migration?
 Simply because there is no modernization of the app, you are simply moving a server from an on-premises datacenter to the cloud.
 Although there are benefits to moving to a more modern infrastructure, if the goal is app modernization, Rehost does not have much to offer.

 The 4 categories above have narrowed the scope of apps to migrate, considered replacing an app with another off-the-shelf product or service and considered modernizing the underlying infrastructure of the app.
 The next three R’s focus on leveraging the Cloud native Platform-as-a-service to reap the benefits of app modernization.

-Reuse – Reuse is the simplest step towards App Modernization.
+Reuse – Reuse is the simplest step when an enterprise choose Application Modernization Service.
 It allows enterprises to reuse the existing application code and provides a short ramp to host the application in a cloud native service.
 Although the full benefit of using cloud native services are not realized, stable applications with non-fluctuating predictable usage benefit from migrating to a cloud native service such App Service.
 Consequently, the existing in-house developer skillset can also be reused.
 Applications that fall in this category are usually re-assigned to another category as the Enterprise gains maturity in cloud adoption, for ex: by moving it to either of the next two categories.